CiscoUcs/OpenShift-UCSM/README.md

-# OpenShift-UCSM - Deploying Red Hat OpenShift® Container Platform 3.9 with Container-Native Storage on Cisco UCS Managed Servers
+# Deploying Red Hat OpenShift® Container Platform 3.9 with Container-Native Storage on Cisco UCS Managed Servers

 ## Instructions
 This repos contains Ansible Playbook code for deploying RedHat OpenShift Containe Platform v3.9 on Cisco UCS bare metal servers.
 Following pre-requisites/important notes, are needed before the play-book can be played on -